Bring your party to life with a Sonos speaker!

 Black w/ a black

-Sonos One Gen 1 vs. Gen 2 — Things in Common
+What Do Sonos One Gen 1 and Gen 2 Have in Common?

 Both smart speakers also include 2 class D- digital amplifiers that will strongly carry the audio throughout the room or your home, allowing you and your loved ones to enjoy a truly cinematic movie night.